 The simulation-aspect idea behind the system is that the role your character plays is defined by the equipment he wields.
 The gameplay idea behind this is that this allows one to copy Eve Online CPP and paste it into a 2D fantasy MMORPG; with just a few changes.

 The only major property I do not want to copy/paste is the CPP while being offline.
 You should get better at your role while doing fun things while wearing the role-defining equipment.
+But what makes an Eve Online-like CPP so desireable in the first place?

 Answer: It allows a brilliant mix of vertical and horizontal progression!
 See below